Summer's End 2026: August 29-31, 2026

 All meals from Saturday evening though Monday breakfast are included.

-Teachers this year will be Jen Schoonover from the Boston area and a special guest from Ontario, Canada.
+Teachers this year will be Ted Randolph from Western Massachusetts and a special guest from Canada.

 • Singles are not available